 City Bites podcast

 For more than a decade, Future of London has offered its cross-sector urban network independent, timely, practical content in a convivial atmosphere that supports diversity and next-wave leadership.
-Almost 5,000 people engage directly with FoL across its live and online platforms; as of 2020, 500 increasingly influential city leaders will have graduated from our professional development programmes.
+More than 5,000 people engage directly with FoL across its live and online platforms; as of 2020, 500+ increasingly influential city leaders will have graduated from our professional development programmes.

 Future of London is now expanding that offer beyond its core network of built environment practitioners – and beyond London and the UK – via a new podcast, City Bites.
 The ingredients are all here: a trusted platform; a track record in intelligent, objective analysis; a broad, mixed-level network; an online audience growing rapidly through webinars and social media; and the capacity to connect diverse groups and ideas.